JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     failed process: `notaprogram`

 In the latter case since the executable doesn't even exist, rather than just that it returned a non-zero status, an error is still raised in the parent process.
-As we saw before, if you simply want to interpret the return-value of a program as true (zero) or false (non-zero), you can use the `success` function:

-    julia> success(`true`)
-    true

-    julia> success(`false`)
-    false

-    julia> success(`perl -e 'exit 0'`)
-    true

-    julia> success(`perl -e 'exit 1'`)
-    false

-As you can see in the last example, you can use single quotes inside of backticks, just as you would when writing shell commands.
-There is an important distinction, however.
-Although Julia's backtick syntax intentionally mimics the shell as closely as possible, this string will never be passed to a shell for interpretation.
+Although Julia's backtick syntax intentionally mimics the shell as closely as possible, there is an important distinction: the command string is never passed to a shell to be interpreted and executed;
-Instead, it is parsed in Julia code, using the same rules the shell uses to determine what the command and arguments are.
+instead it is parsed in Julia code, using the same rules the shell uses to determine what the command and arguments are.
 Command objects allow you to see what the program and arguments were determined to be by accessing the `.exec` field:

     julia> cmd = `perl -e 'print "Hello\n"'`